zapier/visual-builder/docs/_reference/cli-docs.md

 ### `bundle.cleanedRequest`

-> `bundle.cleanedRequest` is only available in the `perform` for webhooks, `getAccessToken` for oauth authentication methods, and `performResume` in a callback action.
+> `bundle.cleanedRequest` is only available in the `perform` for webhooks, `getAccessToken` for OAuth authentication methods, and `performResume` in a callback action.

 `bundle.cleanedRequest` will return a formatted and parsed version of the request.
 Some or all of the following will be available: